retarus/retarus-python-sms/README.md

 In the sms examples folder, you will also find examples on how to retrieve the status of a sms job.
 The examples contain a little documentation on their own.

+### Exepections
+This SDK uses [custom exceptions](https://github.com/retarus/retarus-python-common/blob/main/retarus/commons/exceptions.py) which should grant the developer better indication what the current problem is and how to fix it.